ESL Questions About Japan

 Lastly, Japan is renowned for its onsens, or hot springs.
 These natural hot water sources are believed to have therapeutic effects and are often enjoyed by locals and tourists alike.
 Onsens provide a relaxing experience, allowing visitors to soak in the mineral-rich waters while enjoying the tranquil surroundings.

-See also ESL Questions About Ethiopia
+See also ESL Questions About Panama

 Here are the 10 useful vocabulary words related to Japan: